WixkedLuck/WixkedLuck/README.md

 # 👋 Hi, I’m @WixkedLuck (David Hybner)

 # Hello World!
-I am a senior majoring in Computer Science at Virginia State University and currently learning to be a full stack web developer.
+I am a senior majoring in Computer Science at Virginia State University and currently learning to be a full stack web developer at the University of Minnesota.